-2019 Quantitative Bonus Goals
+2020 Quantitative Bonus Goals

-2019 STIP Metrics Threshold Target Maximum
+2020 STIP Metrics Threshold Target Maximum

 Corporate

-Normalized Funds from Operations (Normalized FFO) \$ 76,565,000 \$ 77,951,000 \$ 79,337,000
+Normalized Funds from Operations (Normalized FFO) \$ 91,500,000 \$ 93,000,000 \$ 94,500,000

-Normalized FFO/Share \$ 1.11 \$ 1.13 \$ 1.15
+Normalized FFO/Share \$ 1.15 \$ 1.17 \$ 1.19

 The Compensation Committee retains the discretion to equitably adjust the quantitative metrics to account for one-time events such as capital raising.
+Payouts may be adjusted when warranted at the sole discretion of the Compensation Committee based on each NEO's individual performance that is assessed at the year-end.